rj-d2/q4d-docker/README.md

 This setup allows `lftp` to use the SSH key for accessing the seedbox, enabling secure and automated downloads.

+## Verifying Mosquitto Connection

+To verify that the Docker Mosquitto is working and connected to the seedbox, you can check the Docker container logs.
+The log should show connection messages if Mosquitto is functioning correctly.

+1. **Show Docker Logs**: Use the following command to display the Docker logs:

+    ```sh
+    docker logs q4d
+    ```

+2. **Look for Connection Messages**: In the log output, look for messages indicating that Mosquitto has started and is connected to the seedbox.

 ## Testing

 ### Setting Execute Permissions